scando1993/thingsboard.github.io/docs/user-guide/install/windows.md

 * TOC
 {:toc}

-This guide describes how to install ThingsBoard on a Windows machine.
+This guide describes how to install Pacificsoft on a Windows machine.
 Instructions below are provided for Windows 10/8.1/8/7 32-bit/64-bit.

 #### Hardware requirements

-To run ThingsBoard and third-party components on a single machine you will need at least 2Gb of RAM (4Gb recommended).
+To run Pacificsoft and third-party components on a single machine you will need at least 2Gb of RAM (4Gb recommended).

 #### Third-party components installation

 ##### Java

-ThingsBoard service is running on Java 8.
+Pacificsoft service is running on Java 8.
 If you don't have Java installed, please download and install Java 8 using this [link](https://java.com/en/download/).

 #### External database installation